Posts

 Image

 This post exegetes parts of Mark chapters 12 and 13, providing context for the RCL Gospel readings on 11/3 through 11/17 (Pentecost 24 through 26).
 This post draws on commentary from Alan Cole ("New Bible Commentary"), and John Grassmick ("Bible Knowledge Commentary").
-"The Exhortation to the Apostles" by Tissot (public domain via Wikimedia Commons) Introduction In chapter 11, Mark begins a section that presents various warnings of the Kingdom of God—ones that precipitate crises as Jesus is seen for who he truly is.
-Beginning at Mark 12:28, we come to the conclusion of the section with warnings directly relevant to Jesus' first disciples and to us.
+"The Exhortation to the Apostles" by Tissot (public domain via Wikimedia Commons) Introduction Back in chapter 11, Mark had begun a section presenting various warnings of the Kingdom of God—warnings meant to precipitate crises as Jesus reveals himself more and more for who he truly is.
+Beginning at Mark 12:28, we come to the conclusion of this section with warnings that are directly relevant to Jesus' first disciples (and to us, as well).
 The greatest commandment Mark 12:28-34 In this passage, a teacher of the Law approaches Jesus with what seems a sincere question.
-In a sense, Jesus’ answer contains nothing new; it is drawn from the the Old Testament, which is quite familiar to this teacher.
-In his reply, Jesus places love for God and nei
+In a sense, Jesus’ answer contains nothing new; it is drawn from the the Old Testament, which is quite familiar to this

 The Cost of the Kingdom of God (part 2): The Cost to Others (preaching resource for Pentecost 18-23: 9/22-10/27/24)